 Effective April 10, 2001, Senate Bill 345 (SB345) amended Ohio Revised Code Section 5705.29 effectively eliminating the requirement for the District to establish and maintain a budget stabilization reserve.
-SB345 places special restrictions on the use of Bureau of Workers Compensation (BWC) rebate money remaining in the budget stabilization as of April 10, 2001, which is \$22,919 for the District at June 30, 2019.
+SB345 places special restrictions on the use of Bureau of Workers Compensation (BWC) rebate money remaining in the budget stabilization as of April 10, 2001, which is \$22,919 for the District at June 30, 2020.

-The District had restricted revenue for the purchase of buses in previous years which is noted in the restricted fund balance in the Statement of Net Position - Governmental Activities for \$78,837.
-This restricted revenue was not used to meet the amount required to be set aside for capital improvements, bus purchases and maintenance.
+The District had restricted revenue for the purchase of buses in previous years which is noted in the restricted net position in the Statement of Net Position - Governmental Activities and restricted fund balance.
+This restricted revenue was not used to meet the amount required to be set aside for capital improvements.